emacs-mirror/emacs/mps/manual/source/topic/location.rst

 But if the operation fails, you might be in one of two cases:

-1. the location of these blocks has not been depended on before (for example, the key has never been added to the hash table);
+1. the location of the block has not been depended on before (for example, the key has never been added to the hash table);

-2. the location of these blocks has been depended on before (for example, the key was added to the hash table), but one or more of the blocks has moved and the dependency has become stale.
+2. the location of the block has been depended on before (for example, the key was added to the hash table), but the block has moved and the dependency has become stale.

 At this point you should call :c:func:`mps_ld_isstale`.
-If it returns false, then you know that no blocks have moved, so you must be in case (1).
+If it returns false, then you know that the block has not moved, so you must be in case (1).

 But if :c:func:`mps_ld_isstale` returns true, you could still be in either case (1) or case (2).
-All :c:func:`mps_ld_isstale` tells you is that *some* blocks that have been depended on *might* have moved, not whether a *particular* block *has* moved.
+All :c:func:`mps_ld_isstale` tells you is that the block *might* have moved, not whether the block *has* moved.
 At this point you must:

 1. reset the location dependency;

-2. repeat the computation in some way that doesn't depend on the old locations of the blocks; and
+2. repeat the computation in some way that doesn't depend on the old locations of all the blocks that were added to that dependency; and

 3. re-add a dependency on each block.